-INFORM measures Afghanistan’s risk of humanitarian crisis and disaster to be very high, at 7.8/10.
-Afghanistan’s hazard is of particular concern, at 8.8/10 for hazard and exposure and 7.5/10 for a lack of coping capacity.?
+INFORM measures Afghanistan’s risk of humanitarian crisis and disaster to be very high, at 7.8/10, putting it at rank 4 on the global crisis level.
+Afghanistan rates 8.8/10 for hazard and exposure and 7.5/10 for a lack of coping capacity.?

 Information Gaps and needs

-- Months of higher temperatures, usually from March to October/November, represent the Afghan fighting season, because milder temperatures make roads and other infrastructure, as well as mountain passes, more accessible. ??
+- Months of higher temperatures, usually from April to October/November, represent the Afghan fighting season, because milder temperatures make roads and other infrastructure, as well as mountain passes, more accessible.?

 - Heavy rains, usually falling from January - April, often cause flash floods and landslides in remote, northern areas of Afghanistan.?